cvxgrp/scs/README.md

 **Solving SDPs**

 In order to solve SDPs you must have BLAS and LAPACK installed.
-Point `scs.mk` to the location of these libraries.
+Edit `scs.mk` to set `USE_LAPACK = 1` and point to the location of these libraries.
 Without these you can still solve problems using the other cones.

 ### Using SCS in Matlab
 Running `make_scs` in Matlab under the `matlab` folder will produce two mex